Astrocast launches first test satellite

-“We are extremely pleased of our partnership with Astrocast for the provision of Airbus UNIT (Universal Network for Internet of Things) solution for space based IoT connectivity communications.
+“We are extremely pleased of our partnership with Astrocast for the provision of Airbus UNIT (Universal Network for the Internet of Things) solution for space-based IoT connectivity communications.
 It will enable Astrocast to offer global and efficient IoT services, and marks an important milestone in the Airbus development of space-based IoT satellite communication solutions,” said Arnaud de Rosnay, Head of Telecom Satellites at Airbus.

 “Since the launch of SwissCube, we’ve been working diligently to bring about a new era of satellite communications.
 Together with our partners, we’re making the satellite market accessible for millions of new applications.
 We are very excited for this first launch and the ability to fulfill this promise,” said Fabien Jordan, CEO of Astrocast.